asyncapi/website/pages/docs/tutorials/slackbot-websocket-tutorial.md

 ## Define operations
 The `operation` property, is all about defining specific tasks your application can perform.
 Essentially, it's how `Heart-Counter` interacts with Slack.

-In this example, the `helloListenerOperation` keeps an eye out for the message sent by the Slack server when a WebSocket connection is successfully established.
+In this example, the `helloListener` operation keeps an eye out for the message sent by the Slack server when a WebSocket connection is successfully established.
 On the other hand, the `reactionListener` is focused on the `reaction_added` event type.

 Your Slack application is designed to be notified of events within your workspace.
 It does this by subscribing to a specific event type making use of Slack's Event API.
 So in this case the `action` property in both the operations is set to `receive` events.